rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/buffers.rst

   for details on OpenCL kernel functors.
 For the purposes of this example, it enqueues a kernel with the buffer buf as an argument and then it waits for completion of the kernel.
-It is recommended that this flag not be used for performance critical OpenCL code.
-Although, as you can see it does simplify the API calls and can be used for prototyping.
+It is recommended that this flag not be used for performance-critical OpenCL code.
+However, this flag does simplify the API calls and can be used for prototyping.

 CL_MEM_ALLOC_HOST_PTR